-Pasternak & Fidis provides sophisticated, comprehensive estate planning for individuals, couples, families and family businesses.
-Each of our three senior estate planning attorneys brings more than 30 years of experience to our clients.
-Our five younger attorneys all have excellent skills that will enable them to effectively represent clients and their descendants for many years to come.
-Together, our eight estate planning attorneys offer a coordinated approach that goes well beyond wills and trusts.
+Pasternak & Fidis provides sophisticated, comprehensive estate planning for individuals, couples, families, and family businesses.
+Our senior estate planning attorneys bring decades of experience to our clients.
+Our younger attorneys all have excellent skills that will enable them to effectively represent clients and their descendants for many years to come.
+Together, our nine estate planning attorneys offer a coordinated approach that goes well beyond wills and trusts.

 Effective tax planning is a critical part of estate planning.
 We structure estate plans to take advantage of all available tax-saving strategies.
 Real estate interests, closely held businesses, and other enterprises require special attention.
 We combine tax expertise, business knowledge, and common sense to help protect and preserve our clients’ wealth for future generations.